evoplex/evoplex.github.io/docs/download-windows.md

-### Previous Releases
+### Past releases

 | Version             | Release Date  | Compiler  | Qt    |
 | ------------------- |:-------------:| ---------:| -----:|
 | [<img src="/img/download-black.svg" width="17" style="vertical-align: sub;"> Evoplex 0.1.0-alpha - Windows 64-bit](https://github.com/evoplex/evoplex/releases/download/0.1.0/evoplex_0.1.0.win64.exe) | Jun 21, 2018 | MSVC2017 | 5.9.1|

 ## Build from Source Code <img src="/img/windows-logo.png" width="25" style="vertical-align: sub;">

 If you want to debug an issue or want to understand how Evoplex works, you'll want to get the source, build and run it.
 However, if you just want to use Evoplex, you don't need to compile it from source, you can install it directly from the [binary packages](#latest-stable-release).

-### Getting the source code
+### 1. Getting the source code
-Assuming you have [Git](https://git-scm.com/downloads) installed on your computer, you can fork our repository on GitHub and clone it from `https://github.com/<your-username>/evoplex`, or you can clone it directly from our repository as follows:
+Assuming you have [Git](https://git-scm.com/downloads) installed on your computer, you can fork [our repository on GitHub](https://github.com/evoplex/evoplex) and clone it from `https://github.com/<your-username>/evoplex`, or you can clone it directly from our repository as follows:
 ```sh
 git clone https://github.com/evoplex/evoplex.git evoplex/evoplex
 ```